Olivia-Feldman/NUGAN-DISTGAN/README.md

-This repo consists of three different gan networks that are used to compare how the regular DGAN, DIST-GAN, and NU-GAN perform on preventing mode collapse.
-Each gan is run at latent dimensions 1 to visualize mode collpase in the model.
-Then the models are run at latent dimension 10 to visualize the generation of images wihtout mode collapse.
-An inception score metric is used to determine the quality and diversity of images for each three gans at their latent dimensions
+This repo consists of three different GANs that are used to compare how the regular GAN, DIST-GAN, and NU-GAN perform when it comes to preventing mode collapse.
+Each GAN is run at latent dimensions 1 to visualize mode collpase in the model.
+Then, the models are run at latent dimension 10 to visualize the generation of images wihtout mode collapse.
+An inception score metric is used to determine the quality and diversity of images for each GAN at the specified latent dimensions.

 # Classifier